8 Effective Ways to Discipline Children

 Revoke privileges

 Another child behaviour management strategy that is often overlooked is revoking privileges.
-This child discipline technique involves taking away something your child enjoys doing, such as watching TV or playing video games, until they have learned to behave appropriately again.
+This child discipline technique involves taking away something your child enjoys, such as watching TV or playing video games, until they have learned to behave appropriately again.

 Parents should use a combination of these child behaviour management strategies to create a plan that works best for their families.